-It's easy to take the place you live for granted.
+Dublin to Boyne Valley Ireland is less than an hour by car.
+However, it's easy to take the place you live for granted.
 Because of this, we often make an effort to play the tourist in our own town.
 This weekend, we booked ourselves in for an Extreme Ireland Day Tour of the various Celtic sites north of Dublin.
-We don't normally go for a group tour when we travel outside of Dublin, but at home, it's an ideal way to explore on the cheap without needing to hire a car (since we don't own a car ourselves).
-At 8 am sharp, we boarded the van at the Dublin Tourism Office and were on our way!
+We don't normally go for a group tour when we travel outside of Dublin, but at home, an organized tour is ideal way to explore on the cheap without needing to hire a car (since we don't own a car ourselves).
+At 8 am sharp, we boarded the Extreme Ireland van at the Dublin Tourism Office and were on our way to the Boyne Valley!

 Hill of Tara Bathed in Fog

 It was an eerie morning with lots of fog.
 When we arrived at the Hill of Tara, we were certainly above it all, but it was amazing to see the valley below blanketed in mist.
 Our guide, Liam, gave us a rundown of the history of the place.
 He regaled us with tales of St. Patrick and debunked a few myths.
 Did Patrick drive the snakes out of Ireland?
 Not really.
 There were never any here in the first place.
 We also learned that St. Patrick wasn't even Catholic (and thus not really a saint).
 Turns out that Michael Collins also used the Hill of Tara to rally supporters of Irish freedom during the fight for independence.
 The Hill of Tara has been in use since the Neolithic Era and was just steeping in ambiance and a shroud of mystery.